jnozzi/cocoadev.com/markdown/QtAndCocoa.md

 Hi, folks, sorry my english..
 I anybody know Qt?
 I'l try to discribe th problem...

 Well, i have an app on Qt and it is only for the gui.
 And i have an app on Cocoa, that capturing video from web camera.
-As you know (?) actions (buttons) in Qt connect as General/SLOTs (c++ funtions).
+As you know (?) actions (buttons) in Qt connect as SLOTs (c++ funtions).
 And one thing, I can't change Qt class.
 Also i have as you can see Cocoa class, that capturing something...
 So the sample

 I have  xCodeObjClass class for example in Cocoa, and a function in it func1() And i have an c++ class in Qt for example qtClass and a SLOT (function) func2() in it..